Y-B-Preethishchandra/Y-B-Preethishchandra/README.md

 - 👋 Hi, I’m @Y-B-Preethishchandra
 - 👀 I’m interested in full stack development and cloud technologies
-- 🌱 I’m currently learning reacjs and I know Django/python and can work on nodejs and java technologies
+- 🌱 I’m work on projects that use reacjs, Django/Flask/Python, Java/SpringBoot

 - 📫 How to reach me @ my email address provided in the profile